alpertunga-bile/prompt-generator-comfyui/README.md

 # prompt-generator-comfyui

 Custom AI prompt generator node for [ComfyUI](https://github.com/comfyanonymous/ComfyUI).
 With this node, you can use text generation models to generate prompts.
-Before using, text generation model has to be trained with prompt dataset.
+Before using, text generation model has to be trained with prompt dataset or you can use the [pretrained models](#pretrained-prompt-models).

 # Table Of Contents
 - [prompt-generator-comfyui](#prompt-generator-comfyui)